 How much money can you make with affiliate marketing

-There is no limit of how much money you can make with the affiliate marketing.
-I’ve seen income reports from bloggers which make hundreds of thousands of dollars per month.
+There is no limit to how much money you can make with affiliate marketing.
+I’ve seen income reports from bloggers who make hundreds of thousands of dollars per month.

 But it takes a lot of time and effort to get there.